linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 Instead, you can just use the `add` and `remove` methods.
 These methods are straightforward and do not require any knowledge of the current classes on an element.

-The example below first adds and then removes the `button` class from the `a` element in the `second-div`.
-This is another class often used by modern CSS frameworks, usually to give a link modern button styling:
+The example below first add and then removes the `button` class from the `a` element in the `second-div`.
+This is another class often used by modern CSS frameworks, usually to give a link to the modern button styling.

     const a_element = document.querySelector("#second-div a");